 MAXWELL‑ in 1877 in Fraser Township, 15 miles above Bay City.
 Settled in 1870.
 On the Mackinaw division of the M. C. Railroad and listed or the time cards of the road as “STATE ROAD CROSSING”.

-In 1877 William Mitchie, Postmaster.
+In 1877 William Mitchie, Postmaster, pioneer of the area and first supervisor of the township.
 Several shingle, saw and lumber mills were located there.
 Also a hotel called the “Royal Oak House”.

 This town had three names.
 Maxwell; State Road Crossing; and a postal name of ”Michie”.
 In 1910 a discontinued postoffice, 4 miles from Pinconning, whence mail is supplied by rural delivery.